 The Best Motorcycles For New Riders

 Just got your motorcycle license and want to buy your first real bike?
-Here’s 12 of the best new motorcycles for you.
+Here’s 12 of the best new motorcycles for beginners like you.
 They’ll help you develop skill, save money and have fun.

 How To Learn To Ride

 Visit your local DMV to obtain a learner’s permit, then sign up for a Motorcycle Safety Foundation or equivalent class.
 Depending on which state you live in, that two-day course may serve as your practical exam, but even if it doesn’t, it’s the best possible way to learn.

 After that, you’re still going to be extremely…green.
 It’s probably best to borrow or buy a small, cheap, likely crappy bike and toodle about on that for a few weeks while you get over your new rider nervousness.
 You’re going to drop a bike a few times during that time, doing so on something crappy is relatively consequence free.
 Not until you feel you’re riding with confidence, skill and safety is it time to buy something nicer.